atharvthakle/21-Days-Of-Code/README.md

 # 21-Days-Of-Code

 An intensive coding event organized by IEEE SB of Manipal University - Jaipur, where solve a variety of problems.
 This event focused on two domains - Data Structures and Algorithms (DSA) and Web Development.
 Among the two, my chosen domain was DSA.
 It was hosted on the Code Blocks platform.
-This repository contains my solutions to the problems presented during the event, using which I secured first rank among the (number) participants.
+This repository contains my solutions to the problems presented during the event, using which I secured 1st rank among the (number) participants.

 ## Structure